The Kaiser's Shadow: Plot

-As described in a film magazine, a love affair between Paula Harris (Dalton) and Hugo Wagner (Hall), begun in Wilhemstrasse, continues in America where the two, as German spies, obtain employment in the home of Dorothy Robinson (Lorraine), fiancé of Clement Boyd (Cecil), an inventor who perfected a rifle.
+As described in a film magazine, a love affair between Paula Harris and Hugo Wagner, begun in Wilhemstrasse, continues in America where the two, as German spies, obtain employment in the home of Dorothy Robinson, fiancé of Clement Boyd, an inventor who perfected a rifle.
 On their wedding day Clement and Dorothy are spirited away to the home of Professor Fredeerick Fischer, a cog in the German spy system.
 A search of Clement fails to find the plans for the rifle, and Hugo and Paula, who conducted the abduction, are told that they bungled it and will have to answer to "his excellence".
-The torture of Clement by "his excellence" is halted when Paula tears the mask from his face, exposing William Kremlin (French), a respected citizen.
+The torture of Clement by "his excellence" is halted when Paula tears the mask from his face, exposing William Kremlin, a respected citizen.
 Men from the U.S. secret service arrive and the leaders of the band are killed while the others are taken into custody.
 Subsequent revelations show that Paula and Hugo were actually both in the service of the Allies and their romance culminates.